 The Irish Language requirement

-Is the Irish Language required for entry to NUI Galway Degree Programmes?
+Is the Irish Language required for entry to University of Galway Degree Programmes?

 Generally speaking, Irish is a standard subject requirement for matriculation for applicants with the Irish Leaving Certificate.
 However certain applicants may be eligible for an exemption from this requirement, (e.g. those born outside the Republic of Ireland).
 Detailed information is available on the NUI Website 49 Merrion Square, Dublin 2 (Tel: 01 4392424)